davidhcefx/My-Bash-Scripts/Cygwin rm Move to RecycleBin/README.md

 # A rm replacement on Cygwin.

+- Change

 ## How to install

 1. Go to http://www.maddogsw.com/cmdutils/, download the zip, and then take out only **Recycle.exe**.

-2. Download the script **toWinPath** from here: https://github.com/davidhcefx/My-Bash-Scripts/blob/master/toWinPath.
+2. Download the script **toWinPath** from [here](https://github.com/davidhcefx/My-Bash-Scripts/tree/master/Convert%20Cygwin%20Path%20toWinPath).

 3. Make the above two files *callable* and *runnable*, namely: